SkylineCommunications/dataminer-docs-connectors/connector/doc/NVIDIA_Onyx_Manager.md

 ### Interface Data

-This page displays the **Ethernet Interface Data**, which contains extra information for the ethernet interfaces.
+This page displays the **Ethernet Interface Data**, which contains extra information for the Ethernet interfaces.

 ### Detailed Interface Info - RX